rianhunter/blah2/README.md

 - Branchus Creations Beginner's Guide to Soldering Electronics [Part 1](https://www.youtube.com/watch?v=M2Jf8cebwCs) and [Part 2](https://www.youtube.com/watch?v=BPuH1Z2npoQ)
 - Electronoobs [SMD Soldering Tutorial | Guide | Tools | Tecniques | Stencil](https://www.youtube.com/watch?v=fYInlAmPnGo)

-You will be dealing with high frequency analog signals, that need to be measured and observed to find the correct input termination and gain factor.
+Also you will be dealing with high frequency analog signals, that need to be measured and observed to find the correct input termination and gain factor.
 This requires either a [Digital storage oscilloscope][wiki-dso], or an [analog oscilloscope][wiki-scope] in good working order.
 To correctly assess the signals, your scope should have an analog bandwidth of at least 20MHz, and you need high impedance probes as well
 (1M or greater, usually the 10x setting on your oscilloscopes probes is a good fit).
-This guide will assume you are familiar with oscilloscopes (if you are unsure have a look at GreatScott!
-[Everything you need to know when buying/using an Oscilloscope!
-EB#49](https://www.youtube.com/watch?v=d58GzhXKKG8)).
+This guide will assume you are familiar with oscilloscopes (you may have have a look at GreatScott!s [Everything you need to know when buying/using an Oscilloscope!
+EB#49](https://www.youtube.com/watch?v=d58GzhXKKG8) to get started).

 As evident from the steps above, you will need to know your way around your VHS player and a service manual will be of great help.